trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What do you understand by CLI?</b></summary><br>

-CLI is an acronym for Command Line Interface.
+<b>CLI</b> is an acronym for Command Line Interface.
 We have to provide the information to the computer so that it can perform the function accordingly.
 In Linux, CLI is the interface that provides the user an interface so that user can type the commands and it complete the tasks.
 CLI is very easy to use, but it should be typed very precisely.

 </details>